CluckeyMcCormick/fictional-guacamole/FicGuac/addons/README.md

 A quick note - in order to build the `QodotMap` nodes, you need to specify the FULL file path in each scene.
 So you'll need to change that if you're trying to rebuild scenes or something.

+## Todot
+We were using a text file to keep track of our to do list but this suffered from SEVERE disconnects with what we were actually doing in the project.
+Plus, I kept losing track of what my current micro-task was.

+This addon, by **GarysTrousers**, adds a to-do list widget into the Godot editor.
+It's feature-rich enough and helps keep us on-task.

+## Debug Draw
+Sometimes, we just need to display some sort of visual information.
+A label on the screen, or a box, or a line.
+This Debug Draw script by **Marc Gilleron** allows to do just that.
+It's a bit limited in scope - it can only do text, boxes, or lines.
+Other than that it works well enough.

 ## XSM Extended State Machine
 This library, created by **Etienne Blanc**, provides us with a solid foundation for making a state machine in Godot.
 It provides a pretty solid basis and, better yet, it's written entirely in GDScript - that means it should be compatible with all platforms and with Godot 4.0.